coreui/coreui/docs/content/content/reboot.md

 {{< added-in "4.1.0" >}}

 With v4.1.0, we standardized our required `@import`s across all our CSS bundles (including `coreui.css`, `coreui-reboot.css`, and `coreui-grid.css` to include `_root.scss` .
 This adds `:root` level CSS variables to all bundles, regardless of how many of them are used in that bundle.
-Ultimately Bootstrap 5 will continue to see more CSS variables added over time.
+Ultimately CoreUI will continue to see more CSS variables added over time.

 ## Page defaults